 OAM-PM configurations are not dynamic environments.
 All aspects of the architecture must be carefully considered before configuring the various architectural components, making external references to other related components, or activating the OAM-PM architecture.
 No modifications are allowed to any components that are active or have any active sub-components.
-Any function being referenced by an active OAM-PM function or test cannot be modified or shut down.
-For example, to change any configuration element of a session, all active tests must be in a shutdown state.
-To change any bin group configuration (described later in this section), all sessions that reference the bin group must have every test shut down.
-The description parameter is the only exception to this rule.
+Any function being referenced by an active OAM-PM function or test cannot be modified or disabled.
+For example, to change any configuration element of a session, all active tests must be in a disabled state.
+To change any bin group configuration (described later in this section), all sessions that reference the bin group must have every test disabled.
+The description option is the only exception to this rule.

-Session source and destination configuration parameters are not validated by the test that uses that information.
-When the test is activated with a no shutdown command, the test engine attempts to send the test packets even if the session source and destination information does not accurately represent the entity that must exist to successfully transmit packets.
-If the entity does not exist, the transmit count for the test is zero.
+Session source and destination configuration options are not validated by the test that uses that information.
+When the test is activated using the following command, the test engine attempts to send the test packets even if the session source and destination information does not accurately represent the entity that must exist to successfully transmit packets.